naverwhale/whaleos-chromite/README.md

+This repo for WhaleOS is based on https://chromium.googlesource.com/chromiumos/chromite/.

 # Chromite Development: Starter Guide

 This doc tries to give an overview and head start to anyone just starting out on